-Press Room: COP30 | Delivering Finance and Land Rights to Forest Peoples
+Press Room: COP30 | Delivering Finance, Land Rights and Recognition to Forest Peoples

 Media Contacts

-Abubakr Uqdah (ET, Washington, DC) [email protected] +1 202 553-0314
+Abubakr Uqdah (ET, Washington, D.C.)) [email protected] +1 202 553-0314

 Andrea Rodriguez (BST, Belém) [email protected] +591 762 733 393

-Susan Tonassi (ET, Washington, DC) [email protected] +1 202 716-9665
+Susan Tonassi (ET, Washington, D.C.) [email protected] +1 202 716-9665

-Indigenous Peoples, Local Communities and Forestry
+Forestry, Indigenous Peoples and Local Communities

 • Fact sheet [Link]